Course Outline

 - Purpose and benefits of a unified process architecture for government

-- Key concepts: macroprocesses, processes, subprocesses, actors, and touchpoints
+- Key concepts: macro-processes, processes, subprocesses, actors, and touchpoints

 - Scope definition exercise: selecting pilot areas and success criteria